Arts & Theatre

 Return to the Wizarding World as the next generation of Harry Potter stars make their mark at Hogwarts…and the very history of magic.
 Albus Severus Potter may be the younger son of the Boy Who Lived, but his experience at school is far from his famous father’s glory days.
 Not only does Albus get sorted into Slytherin, his only friend is Scorpius Malfoy — son of Harry’s old rival Draco — and the pair find themselves relentlessly bullied at the very bottom of Hogwarts’ social hierarchy.
 Getting their hands on a powerful prototype of a Time-Turner, Albus and Scorpius are determined to rewrite the past and travel back to a time filled with familiar faces like Cedric Diggory, Dumbledore, Snape and even the return of He Who Must Not Be Named.

-Get tickets to Harry Potter and the Cursed Child.
+Buy tickets for Harry Potter and the Cursed Child.

 Hadestown